 A diverse community of locals and transplants mingling among art galleries, cafes, bars and restaurants.
 Dozens of authentic food, drink and entertainment options within 5 or 6 blocks of Broadway Park.
 Home to street fairs, festivals and a new dedicated bike lane coming in 2021.

 Through thoughtful, intelligent, and sustainable design, informed by a set of principles enshrined in a “Developers Design Directive”, Broadway Park is committed to ensuring architectural excellence and harmonious design throughout the neighborhood.
-This commitment to the built form will be further reinforced by art installations that provide interest and visual stimulation, plus community pride in the new neighborhood.
+This commitment to the built form will be further reinforced by creatively designed open spaces and streetscapes that provide a vibrant pedestrian realm and which also facilitate opportunities for indoor/outdoor living and working.

 Authentic and established, Broadway Park seeks to complement and strengthen the residential character and mixed use nature of South Broadway as a neighborhood to live, work and play in Denver.